 This assessment does not result in a formal PANS diagnosis.
 Mental health counselors do not diagnose PANS, as it is a clinical diagnosis of exclusion that requires medical rule-outs completed by a physician.
 This evaluation is intended to complement the medical assessment and help determine whether further medical intervention for PANS/PANDAS may be appropriate.

-Referrals and fees:
+Referrals and Fees

 Physicians or families may refer families directly by contacting therapy@barbshepardcounseling.com

-$450 for the diagnostic consultation and written report
+$450 for the diagnostic consultation and written report (includes copy of PDF Parent Guide)

-Clinical Consultation for Professionals
+Clinical & School Consultation

 Fees